-The CCLA Esther Cheung Award goes to the best Graduate Student paper on the annual Congress program.
-All graduate students, underemployed and early career (non-tenure-track) academics who present papers are eligible for nomination.
+The CCLA Esther Cheung Award goes to the best paper presented at the annual Congress by a graduate student, underemployed and early career (non-tenure-track) academic.

 The Award was introduced in 2015 in honour of Dr Esther M. K. Cheung, who passed away on February 9, 2015, in Hong Kong.
 Dr Cheung was a pioneering figure in the field of Hong Kong studies and an important force in research on Hong Kong film, literature, and cultural studies.
 A respected poet and essayist, Dr. Cheung was also a “public intellectual,” known for her poetic evocations of Hong Kong as well as her insights into contemporary cultural phenomena.
 She chaired the Department of Comparative Literature for many eventful years and was active in professional circles in Hong Kong and internationally, including the Centre for the Study of Globalization and Cultures, which she headed.
 For more information on Dr. Cheung’s legacy, see http://arts.hku.hk/news/remembering-esther-cheung.
 A biography written by her husband, Thomas Au, can be found here.
 The award is valued at $250.